jackjohn7/file-manager-rust/README.md

 ### Actions

+Some of these require the addition of support for multi-button actions.
+Action composition.

 - Number keys allow a user to specify the yanking or cutting of multiple files/folders

 - <kbd>a</kbd> allows a user to create a new file